tjvr/koel/README.md

     with the new value.
 This is useful when you want to run a function every time a value changes, but unlike a computed, the function doesn't produce a result.

+    The return value of the function is ignored.

     subscribe() takes an optional second argument **callNow**, which defaults to true.
 If it's true, it will run the callback immediately.